 Before starting any new exercise program, make an appointment for a thorough medical examination to rule the latter out as a cause.
-Once you have the green light from your doctor, it's up to you to find the time and energy to exercise.
+Once you have the green light from your doctor, it's up to you to find the time and energy for exercise.

-Feeling Exhausted?
 Get Out and Move!

 Don't be afraid to explore something new.
 Try a dance, martial arts or yoga class.
 Sign up for a kayaking or rock-climbing lesson.
 Forcing yourself to stick to an exercise routine you dislike or dread is usually futile.
 Finding a fun way to move your body is more likely to leave you feeling energized after exercising and eager for more.

 Combat Your Inner Couch Potato

 Perhaps your lack of motivation is just a natural response to being overwhelmed by exercise goals that are too big.
 Instead of forcing yourself to walk for an hour, start by stretching or skipping rope for five minutes during television commercials, three times a night.

 Tap Into Your Willpower

-Having the right motivation to exercise can make you feel like you have enough energy to exercise.
+Having the right motivation to exercise can make you feel as if you have enough energy to exercise.
 Aging and health concerns spur many people to exercise, but you don't want to wait for these to occur to get started.

 Boost Your Body Chemistry

-Endorphins help reduce stress, improve focus and concentration and help relieve pain by providing an analgesic effect.
-If you believe that feeling good gives you energy, and that lifting your spirits lifts your energy level, then this is another way that exercise itself can produce more energy to exercise.
+Endorphins help reduce stress, improve focus and concentration, and help relieve pain by providing an analgesic effect.
+If you believe that feeling good gives you energy for exercise and that lifting your spirits lifts your energy level, then this is another way that exercise itself can increase the desire to work out.

 Consider a Dietary Makeover

 Carbohydrates are energy-producing foods.
-While refined sugars only produce quick energy, nutrition specialists like Susan Mills-Gray of the University of Missouri recommend ingesting foods and fluids rich in carbohydrates both before and after exercise to promote adequate energy levels.
+While refined sugars only produce quick energy, eating foods rich in carbohydrates both before and after exercise can help promote energy levels.
 Whole-grain cereals, pastas, breads and crackers provide healthy sources of carbohydrates for sustained energy, as do most fruits and vegetables.